Alextopher/advent-of-code/y23/README.md

 # Advent of Code 2023

-## Goals
+## Goal

-My first is to not give up.
-If start missing days I want to continue trying.
+Do not give up: If start missing days I want to continue making some kind of progress.

-My second is work on my writing skills.
-Maybe creating visualizations, writing about my solutions, or just writing about my thought process.

 ## Tags